favorgithub/roboshop-ansible/README.md

 # at the play level with the roles option: This is the classic way of using roles in a play.
 # at the tasks level with include_role: You can reuse roles dynamically anywhere in the tasks section of a play using include_role.
 # at the tasks level with import_role: You can reuse roles statically anywhere in the tasks section of a play using import_role.

+# google
+# include_role
+# import_role

+Variable in ansible
+if there is a value before the variable then you will not use double curly braces if there is no value in front of the variable then you use double curly braces